Amazon Direct Connect routing policies and BGP communities - Amazon Direct Connect

 • Multi-Exit Discriminator (MED) can be used to determine the routing path when prefix length, local preference, and AS_PATH are the same.
 Amazon does not recommend using MED values given their lower priority in evaluation.

-• Amazon will load-share across multiple transit or private virtual interfaces when prefixes have the same length and BGP attributes.
+• Amazon uses equal-cost multi-path (ECMP) routing across multiple transit or private virtual interfaces when prefixes have the same AS_PATH length and BGP attributes.
+The autonomous system numbers (ASNs) in the AS_PATH of the prefixes do not need to match.

 Private virtual interface and transit virtual interface BGP communities

-When an Amazon Web Services Region routes traffic to on-premises locations via Direct Connect private or transit virtual interfaces, the associated Amazon Web Services Region of the Direct Connect location influences the ability to use equal-cost multi-path routing (ECMP).
+When an Amazon Web Services Region routes traffic to on-premises locations via Direct Connect private or transit virtual interfaces, the associated Amazon Web Services Region of the Direct Connect location influences the ability to use ECMP.
 Amazon Web Services Regions prefer Direct Connect locations in the same associated Amazon Web Services Region by default.
 See Amazon Direct Connect Locations to identify the associated Amazon Web Services Region of any Direct Connect location.

-When there are no local preference community tags applied, Direct Connect supports ECMP over private or transit virtual interfaces for prefixes with the same length, AS_PATH length, and MED value over two or more paths in the following scenarios:
+When there are no local preference community tags applied, Direct Connect supports ECMP over private or transit virtual interfaces for prefixes with the same, AS_PATH length, and MED value over two or more paths in the following scenarios:

 • The Amazon Web Services Region sending traffic has two or more virtual interface paths from locations in the same associated Amazon Web Services Region, whether in the same or different colocation facilities.